Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

 \section{Sheaves on gerbes and twisted sheaves}

 In this section, we discuss sheaf theoretic aspects of the duality of gerbes.
-We will work with sheaves of abelian groups.
-Our main result states that the category of sheaves on a $G$-gerbe $\Y$ over $\B$ is equivalent to the category of $c$-{\em twisted} sheaves on its dual $\widehat{\Y}$.
+We prove that the category of sheaves on a $G$-gerbe $\Y$ over $\B$ is equivalent to the category of $c$-{\em twisted} sheaves on its dual $\widehat{\Y}$.

 To illustrate our approach to sheaf theory on $G$-gerbes, we begin with considering (complex) vector bundles on the simplest example of $G$-gerbes, namely, $BG\to pt$.
 In this case, the dual space is $\widehat{G}$ and the $U(1)$-gerbe $c$ on $\widehat{G}$ is trivial.
-We aim at relating vector bundles on $BG$ with vector bundles on $\widehat{G}$.
+We aim at relating vector bundles on $BG$ to vector bundles on $\widehat{G}$.

 By definition, a (complex) vector bundle on $BG$ is a $\complex$-linear representation $V$ of $G$.
 There is a decomposition of $V$ into a direct sum of irreducible $G$-representations, i.e.,